Maine Seafood Guide – Striped Bass

 Striped bass is a low-fat source of selenium and omega-3 fatty acids.

 yellow warning symbolThere is a consumption advisory for striped bass due to contamination from mercury, PCBs, dioxin, and other chemicals.
-The State of Maine recommends that pregnant and nursing women, women who may get pregnant, nursing mothers and children under 8 not eat any striped bass.
+The State of Maine recommends that pregnant and nursing women, women who may get pregnant, nursing mothers and children under the age of eight not eat any striped bass.
 Everyone else should eat no more than four meals per year.

 Buying & Preparing